-Being active is fun and rewarding in itself but adding an element of competition can take you to a whole new level.
-If you find yourself needing a new challenge, if your routine is becoming lackluster, or if you want to simply up-your-game, then signing up for a competition might be just what you need!
+Being active is fun and rewarding in itself, but adding an element of competition can take you to a whole new level.

-Whatever your fitness level, there is bound to be something out there that will light up your competitive spirit.
-Obviously, as an ex-Olympic sprinter, my thoughts always go to running first, but you can find a way to set yourself a challenge in any type of sport or activity.
-Maybe you could challenge a family member to a bike race, take part in a community activity day or join a swim team?
-I’m going to give examples about running a 5K but my tips can be applied on any type of competition.
+Whatever your fitness level, there’s bound to be something out there that will light up your competitive spirit.
+Obviously, as a former competition sprinter, my thoughts always go to running first, but you can find a way to challenge yourself in any type of sport or activity.
+Maybe you could challenge a family member to a bike race, take part in a community activity day or join a swim team.
+I’m going to give you examples related to running a 5K, but my tips can be applied to any type of competition.

-I like 5Ks because they can provide a level of competition for all fitness levels.
-Maybe you can just challenge yourself you walk the full five kilometer course, or – at the other end of the scale – you could try to complete the distance in the fastest time.
-Whether you are a seasoned athlete, a stay at home parent, or a weekend warrior, setting your sights on walking / jogging / running a 5K is an achievable and rewarding goal.
+I like 5Ks because they provide a level of competition for all fitness levels.
+Maybe you can just challenge yourself by walking the full five kilometer course, or at the other end of the spectrum, you could try to complete the distance in the fastest time.
+Whether you’re a seasoned athlete, a stay-at-home parent or a weekend warrior, setting your sights on walking, jogging or running a 5K is an achievable and rewarding goal.

-My 5K example: if you are constantly tight in your hamstrings and hip flexors then adding more extensive stretching to your training plan may help you run more freely.
+5K example: If you’re constantly tight in your hamstrings and hip flexors, then adding more extensive stretching to your training plan may help you run more freely.

-My 5K example: a 5K race involves using your aerobic system approximately 80% of the time and your anaerobic system approximately 20% of the time.
-Following a training plan that trains both of these systems effectively can result in a faster time on race day!
-Training your anaerobic/sprint system will give you a confidence boost too because knowing you can “out-kick” people in the final stretch is a great feeling.
+5K example: A 5K race involves using your aerobic system approximately 80% of the time, and your anaerobic system approximately 20% of the time.
+Following a training plan that trains both of these systems effectively can result in a faster time on race day.
+Training your anaerobic system will give you a confidence boost, because knowing you can “out-kick” people in the final stretch is a great feeling.

-My 5K example: just because your friend loves to run in one type of shoe, it does not automatically mean they are good for you too!
+5K example: Just because your friend loves to run in one type of shoe doesn’t automatically mean that they’re right for you.
 Did you know that excessive pronation (foot instability) can slow each stride down by 0.2 seconds?
-It may not sound like much but, when you think about how many strides you take in a 5K, that 0.2 seconds can multiply into a few minutes.
+It may not sound like much, but when you think about how many strides you take in a 5K, that 0.2 seconds can multiply into a few minutes.